jviney/hazel/README.md

 Changes for macOS and CMake:

 - `glfwWindowHint()` calls to get macOS to load OpenGL 4.1.
+- Limited to OpenGL 4.1 because that is all macOS supports.
 - Correct scaling for retina displays with ImGui.
 - ImGui git submodule uses a fork with CMake support.